Applicable Tax Laws

 - a combination thereof.

-If the property was sold within 1 year prior to the taxable event (e.g. death), the purchase price is generally considered as the fair market value.
+If the property was sold within 1 year before the taxable event (e.g., death), the purchase price is generally considered the fair market value.
 An appraisal is generally not required.
 If the taxpayer considers the value assessed by the local fiscal authority to be above the fair market value, he may prove a lower value by way of an appraisal.

 Foreign real estate is also valued at the fair market value.
 Unlike the valuation of domestic property, the value of foreign real estate is not determined in special tax proceedings.
-Instead, the taxpayer must state the value and provide the inheritance tax office with information on the basis of the stated value.
+Instead, the taxpayer must state the value and provide the inheritance tax office with information based on the stated value.

 Personal Tax-free Exemptions

-Certain persons can deduct a certain amount from their taxable acquisition, to which is referred hereinafter as tax-free exemption (Freibetrag) or inheritance tax threshold.
-There are three types personal tax-free exemptions:
+Certain persons can deduct a certain amount from their taxable acquisition, which is referred to hereinafter as the tax-free exemption (Freibetrag) or inheritance tax threshold.
+There are three types of personal tax-free exemptions:

 Personal Tax-free Exemption

-The personal tax-free exemption depends on the familial relationship between deceased and beneficiary.
-In case of unlimited tax liability - the following tax-free exemption applies (see § 15 ErbStG and § 16 ErbStG):
+The personal tax-free exemption depends on the familial relationship between the deceased and beneficiary.
+In case of unlimited tax liability, the following tax-free exemption applies (see § 15 ErbStG and § 16 ErbStG):

 Personal Tax-free Exemption in Case of Non-Resident Taxation

-Prior to June 2017, the tax-free exemption under § 16(2) ErbStG was limited to EUR 2,000 in case of non-resident taxation.
+Before June 2017, the tax-free exemption under § 16(2) ErbStG was limited to EUR 2,000 in case of non-resident taxation.
 The European Court of Justice has since ruled in the cases Vera Mattner v.
 Finanzamt Velbert (Case C‑510/08) and Yvon Welte v.
 Finanzamt Velbert (Case C‑181/12) that this reduced tax-free allowance violates European Law and that the full exemption amount under § 16(1) ErbStG must be granted.
-In response to aforementioned rulings, § 16(2) ErbStG was reformed.
-The newly enacted law became applicable on June 25, 2017 and holds that the personal tax-free allowance under § 16(1) ErbStG shall also be granted in cases of situs taxation, but be subject to a reduction which is calculated as follows:
+In response to the aforementioned rulings, § 16(2) ErbStG was amended.
+The newly enacted law became applicable on June 25, 2017, and stipulates that the personal tax-free allowance under § 16(1) ErbStG shall also be granted in cases of situs taxation, but be subject to a reduction which is calculated as follows:

-All estate assets and gifts within a 10-year period not subject to German situs taxation
+All estate assets and gifts within 10 years are not subject to German situs taxation

-Divided by: All estate assets and gifts in a 10-year period.
+Divided by: All estate assets and gifts made in the last 10 years before the taxable event (death).

 Special Spousal Tax-free Exemption

 An additional tax-free exemption of up to € 256,000 is granted under § 17 ErbStG (Vorsorgefreibetrag) to the surviving spouse.
-However, the capitalized value of an inheritance tax-free widowers pension will be deduced from the available exemption amount.
+However, the capitalized value of an inheritance tax-free widow's pension will be deducted from the available exemption amount.

 Special Tax-free Exemption for Children of the Deceased